Module 10.5: Multi-Cloud Fleet Management (Azure Arc / GKE Fleet)

 Section titled “What You’ll Be Able to Do”After completing this module, you will be able to:

-- Design fleet topology strategies that balance central governance with team autonomy in multi-cluster environments
+- Design fleet topology strategies that balance centralized governance with individual team autonomy in massive multi-cluster, multi-cloud environments.

 Why This Module Matters

-Fleet management tools solve this by treating your entire collection of Kubernetes clusters as a single manageable unit.
-Azure Arc, Google Fleet (GKE Enterprise), and open-source alternatives like Rancher Fleet provide centralized inventory, policy distribution, configuration management, and observability across clusters regardless of where they run.
-In this module, you will learn the reality of multi-cloud fleet management, how Azure Arc and Google Fleet work, how to centralize telemetry and policy, and how to implement multi-cloud GitOps at scale.
+The underlying lesson is organizational and architectural: a company can have many clusters without having a coherent fleet.
+Each cluster was managed as a fragile pet, individually configured through ad-hoc scripts.
+The organization had no centralized infrastructure inventory, no mechanism to push critical configuration changes to all clusters simultaneously, and no unified dashboard to monitor compliance, security, or operational health.
+Fleet management tools are engineered specifically to solve this exact problem.
+By treating your entire collection of Kubernetes clusters as a single, logically unified manageable entity, tools like Azure Arc, GKE Fleet, and robust GitOps controllers provide centralized inventory, deterministic policy distribution, scalable configuration management, and comprehensive observability across clusters, regardless of their physical or cloud location.
+In this module, you will learn the operational realities of multi-cloud fleet management, how Azure Arc and Google Fleet architectures function, how to successfully centralize telemetry and security policies, and how to implement deterministic multi-cloud GitOps at an enterprise scale.

 The Multi-Cloud Reality Check